“Just take the same core. We’ll do something different in the meta layer.”

 Bubble Shooter: Panda Pop

-This bubble shooter game also embraced the meta layer trend.
+This bubble shooter game also embraced the meta layer monetization trend.
 On top of the core – blasting bubbles and saving baby pandas, players have a few other things to do.

-As of recently, the game introduced a light construction meta.
+Recently, the game introduced a light construction meta.
 In this layer, players need to reveal and decorate different rooms.

 They can do this by using a special meta layer currency – essence.
 However, players can’t directly purchase essence.
 To earn it, they need to finish levels on the first try.
 This might encourage them to buy things like boosters that directly help them complete levels.